BadassBison/Shell-Scripts/README.md

 ***
 ### Git Commands
 ```
+git init                                    # initialize a new git repos
 git status                                  # show status of all modified files
 git diff                                    # inspect changes in working directory
 git diff --staged                           # inspect changes on files in staging area